EVALUATIONS DUE in the Office of Faculty Affairs by:

 All materials considered by the department shall be made available to the dean.
 At the conclusion of the review, the following materials are placed in the Personnel Action File (PAF): Completed evaluation and rebuttals (if any), curriculum vitae, reflective narrative, list of professional accomplishments and contributions, written peer evaluations.
 Any other supplemental documentation is returned to the lecturer.

 Lecturer evaluations must be appropriate to the lecturer’s position description and actual work assignment.

 The Collective Bargaining Agreement stipulates that student evaluations of teaching must be considered in the periodic evaluation of lecturers.
-The use of student evaluations shall be in accordance with Article 15.15 and department policy.
+The use of student evaluations shall be in accordance with Article 15.15 and university policy.

 Lecturers may be asked by department evaluators to submit a current curriculum vitae, and copies of instructional materials such as course syllabi, representative assignments, and exams for all the courses evaluated.
 Lecturers may be asked by department evaluators to submit the materials from prior academic years if they have not already been reviewed due to a less than annual evaluation schedule pursuant to Article 15.26 or otherwise due to evaluation timelines.

 Prior to the beginning of the review process, the faculty unit employee subject to review shall be responsible for the identification of materials s/he wishes to be considered and for the submission of such materials as may be accessible to him/her.
 Evaluating committees and administrators shall be responsible for identifying and providing materials relating to evaluation not provided by the employee.

 Full-time lecturers must submit materials that illustrate their performance related to their duties identified in their position description and/or actual work assignment (i.e., teaching, professional development, and/or service).